-A place that exudes colonial charm in every bit of its architecture, Darjeeling also has a hip, youthful vibe that blends in just perfectly with its heritage.
+With rhododendrons swaying in the wind and mysterious woods of oak and pine, Darjeeling is the most dreamy and rustic place.
+The occasional whistle of the toy train through the rounded lanes will fill your heart with joy.
+Darjeeling is a place that exudes colonial charm in every bit of its architecture.
+The place also has a hip, youthful vibe that blends in just perfectly with its heritage.

 Darjeeling is a part of West Bengal and the nearest airport is the Bagdogra airport.
-If you are planning to go by train, New Jalpaiguri (NJP) station is your best bet and is well connected from all other major cities across the country.
+If you are planning to go by train, New Jalpaiguri (NJP) station is your best bet.
+It is well connected to all other major cities across the country.
+The nearest air connection to Darjeeling is the Bagdogra Airport.
+Many carriers including Jet Airways, Air India, Indigo, SpiceJet run direct flights to Darjeeling.
 Private or shared cabs are available from Bagdogra and NJP to take you to Darjeeling.

 Where to stay in Darjeeling

-Imagine waking up to a glorious morning where the Kachenjungha range is bathed in warm hues and a cup of steaming hot Darjeeling tea is enough to beat the nip in the air!
-Darjeeling has a mix of places for you to book your accommodation; you can choose from luxury upscale properties or go for more affordable budget options.
+Imagine waking up to a glorious morning where the Kanchenjunga range is bathed in warm hues and glistening sun rays.
+You can pair it up with a cup of steaming hot Darjeeling tea to beat the nip in the air.
+Darjeeling has a mix of places for you to book your accommodation.
+You can choose from luxury upscale properties or go for more affordable budget options.

-Windamere – This is an upscale property located on top of the Observatory hill with uninterrupted views of the Himalayan range around.
+This is an upscale property located on top of Observatory Hill with uninterrupted views of the Himalayan range around.
 The hotel is close to the Mall and cars come up right up to the hotel.

-Darjeeling Tourist Lodge – This is a good option for mid-range travelers since this property is government-owned.
-It is very close to the main hub of Darjeeling- Chowrasta and offers good views, with a restaurant and a bar for you to grab a drink in the evenings!
+This is a good option for mid-range travelers since this property is government-owned.
+It is very close to the main hub of Darjeeling- Chowrasta.
+It also offers good views, with a restaurant and a bar for you to grab a drink in the evenings!

-Tumsong Tea Retreat – If you’re looking for a couple of days away from the hustle and bustle of city life, book your stay at this place.
+If you’re looking for a couple of days away from the hustle and bustle of city life, book your stay here.
 The tea estate in itself is massive, with gorgeous views of the surrounding mountains.
 There’s a bio-organic garden and a tea garden to explore.
 Tourists are offered accommodation in the main Tumsong bungalow which dons a colonial vibe with its architecture and antique furnishings.

 There are of course other options you can choose from to suit your budget and preferences.